alchemisten/schablone-logging/README.md

 # Logging
-This is the monorepo for the `@alchemisten/logging package`.
+This is the monorepo for the `@schablone/logging` package.

 ## Content
 See the respective package documentation for usage details.